I’ve been doing some research, and the gap regarding the importance of new hire onboarding and how the actual experience is handled is interesting.

 You will want to make sure new employees are becoming productive and thriving.
 If they are not, figure out what is going wrong.
-The “Warm Welcome” will need to be continually fine-tuned to make sure the process is maximized.
+The “Warm Welcome” will need to be continually fine-tuned to maximize the process.

 Establish a general checklist for the managers and the new hire to cover the onboarding expectations, making sure you leave room for personal touches.
-Your employees are going to get orientated whether you plan for it or not.
+Your employees will get orientated whether you plan for it or not.
 Are you setting them up for success?
 If not, you’re creating a breeding ground for apathy and poor productivity, and therefore setting the business up for failure.

 Armed with the above data and action items, you’re bound to create an engaged and thriving workplace.
 And who doesn’t want that?